 Legal Definition of Independent Contractor

-The Massachusetts Independent Contractor law sets forth a three-pronged test to determine whether a person is an independent contractor or an employee.
+Massachusetts General Law Chapter 149, Section 148B sets forth a three-pronged test to determine whether a person is an independent contractor or an employee.
 The law presumes that all workers are employees unless they can be proven to be an independent contractor.

 Under the law, a person is considered to be an employee unless: